How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 Credit score

-Another big number your lender is going to look at when deciding whether you give you a mortgage?
+Another big number your lender will examine when deciding whether to give you a mortgage?
 Your credit score.

 Credit scores measure how well you manage and pay off debt, and that’s a big deal for a lender, who’s taking on considerable risk to loan you a large sum of money.
 They want to make sure you’ll pay it back on time and in full month after month.

-A stronger credit score will get you a better rate on your mortgage — saving you thousands of dollars over the life of the loan — whereas a lower credit score will mean a higher rate, or it may put you at risk of not qualifying at all.
+A stronger credit score will get you a better rate on your mortgage, saving you thousands of dollars over the life of the loan.
+Meanwhile, a lower credit score will mean a higher rate, or it may put you at risk of not qualifying at all.

 So, what credit score do you need to buy a home?
 It depends!